SoftwareSandbox/effit-challenge/CaptainsLog.md

+## 2019/11/11 - Commands risks to become a garbage bin
+Right now, I chose to put common wrapper classes (like `CompetitorName` or `CompleterId`) in the `commands` _module_.

+But that means that to get typesafety (or the same rules) in for example the `query` _module_, that module would also need to depend on `commands`.

+And that seems like an unreasonable dependency.
+So maybe I need something like a shared types module?

 ## 2019/11/3 - Options for choosing where Transactionality lies
 Problem when adding multiple Challenges to an existing Competition: when one of the Challenges is invalid, none of the challenges should be added.